-Fruits type spices are certain fruits that are also used as spices in dried form.
-Some famous fruits type spices include cardamoms, kokam, nutmeg, kababchini and many more.
+Some famous fruits type spices include cardamoms, kokam, nutmeg, mace and many more.
+They are described below;

-Cardamoms are the dried fruits (capsules) used as fruits type spices.
-It is derived from a medium-sized herbaceous perennial, 2 to 5 meters tall and native of Western Ghats in South West India.
-Its real stem is underground rhizome, and the aerial shoot is a pseudostem formed by the encircling leaf sheaths.
-The leaves are long and lanceolate in shape.
-Cardamoms of are the dried capsules of a small group of species or plants belonging to the family Zingiberaceae, which contains seeds possessing a pleasant characteristic aroma.
-Broadly there are two types of Cardamoms, such as Small or Lesser Cardamom and Greater or Large Cardamom.
+Cardamoms are the dried fruits which are used as fruits type spices.
+It is derived from a small group of species or plants belonging to the family ‘Zingiberaceae’, which contains seeds possessing a pleasant characteristic aroma.
+Broadly there are two types of Cardamoms, such as Small or Green Cardamom and Large or Black Cardamom.

-Juniper fruits are one of the fruits type spices that have a spirit like aroma and a sweet taste with a somewhat bitter after taste.
-The juniper berries of commerce are obtained by drying the ripe fruits.
-Oil of juniper is obtained by steam distillation of those berries.
+Juniper fruits, also known as Kokam in India are one of the fruits type spices that are obtained by drying the ripe fruits.
 Kokam is better known for its edible fruits; this fruits type spice is consumed as fruit and vegetable and when dry used as popular spice in the west coast of India.
-The tree is also known as `Kokam butter tree` and `Brindonia tallow tree`.

-Nutmeg and Mace are two distinctly different fruits type spices produced from a single fruit.
+Nutmeg and Mace Nutmeg and Mace are two distinctly different fruits type spices produced from a single fruit.
 Mace is the dried reticulated aril of nutmeg.
-When the peach or apricot like nutmeg bursts open, the mace is seen as an attractive bright scarlet cage closely enveloping the hard, thin, black shining shell of the seed called nutmeg.
-Kababchini is one amongst the well-known fruits type spices in India.
-Fruits are tiny and round like black pepper.
-It is harvested when green but fully grown.
-By drying under sun it turns black with uneven shrunk surface.
-These dry fruits are sold in the market as Kababchini.
+When the nutmeg bursts open, the Mace is seen as an attractive bright scarlet cage closely enveloping the hard, thin, black shining shell of the seed called Nutmeg.